eciccone/menu-ordering-system/readme.md

 For my solution to the Evive Engineering take home test, I completed the project using the programming language Java.

+### Requirements
+- JDK 11 or higher
+- UNIX based system (the project will run on any system supported by java, but my instructions are specifically geared towards a UNIX based command line)
+- Git

 ### Running the project locally

-**These instructions assume you are using a UNIX based system such as Linux or MacOS**

 To run my solution locally first clone the project to your local machine.